 - Later reproductions: A reproduction line of Ponytail Barbies was produced by Mattel in the 1990s.
 These reproductions are marked Barbie/©1958, 1993/Mattel, Inc./Malaysia.
 Another retro line, Silkstone Barbie, was produced in 2000, and often use the ponytail hairstyle.
 They are called silkstone because they are made of a very hard plastic that is intended to mimic porcelain.

 - Look for subtle variations: Differences in some of the Ponytail Barbies can be subtle to an untrained eye, great places to look for the slight differences would be noticeable by the eyebrow shape and skin tone.

-Try to avoid dolls with green ears and/or broken limbs.
-Look for switched heads, and for a doll who has her ponytail intact.
-Sometimes, the rubber band will deteriorate, and the doll's hair will become entangled.
-It is very hard to get out.
+- Dolls to pass on: Try to avoid dolls with green ears or broken limbs.
+Look for switched heads, and for a doll that has her ponytail intact.
+Sometimes, the rubber band will deteriorate, and the doll's hair will become tangled.
+The old rubber band bits are very hard to get out.
+Exercise good judgment; if a ponytail Barbie seems too cheap or too good to be true, it probably is.

-Be aware that many collectors like to re-root Barbie's hair.
+- Collector reimaginings: Many collectors like to re-root Barbie's hair.
 Some who love retro and vintage dolls may create ponytail hairdos.
 Also, there are OOAK (One Of A Kind) artists who enjoy recreating dolls or making their own original costumes.
-Exercise good judgment; if a ponytail Barbie seems too cheap or too good to be true, it probably is.